-Tantric Journey uses a unique therapy that blends the ancient knowledge of Tantra and Tao with body therapy and ground-breaking Western knowledge to create a powerful and transformative form of treatment that is capable of releasing trauma at a cellular level and begin an emotional detox.
+Tantric Journey uses a unique therapy that blends the ancient knowledge of Tantra and Tao with body therapy and ground-breaking Western knowledge to create a powerful and transformative form of treatment that is capable of releasing negative emotions held at a cellular level and begin an emotional detox.

 This all sounds great, but you may be wondering what Tao is.
 Well, put simply, a book written in the sixth century that explains the yin (female) and the yang (male) and the flow of energy between them.
 This is called ch’i and it’s the same life force that flows in the human body.
 Chi energy is life force energy, the same energy referred to as sexual energy in Tantra.